algosup/2024-2025-project-4-web-fpga-team-3/Documents/TechnicalSpecifications/TechnicalSpecifications.md

 - **Upload Form**: A dedicated form for uploading `.sdf` files that will appear when the user clicks the upload button in the header or at the start of the application.

 The front end will be implemented using React, D3.js, and other libraries as needed to create an engaging and interactive user experience.
 The team will follow best practices for web development, including responsive design, accessibility, and performance optimization, to ensure that the application is user-friendly and accessible to a wide range of users.

+To ensure the best practices are followed, the team will use the following rules:

+- **Test before implementing**: Before implementing a new feature, the team will test it in simple code (html, css, js) to ensure it works as expected.
+Once it's done, the team will implement it in the project, in jsx and css.
+- **Code review**: Before merging a pull request, the team will review the code to ensure it follows the best practices and the project's guidelines.
+- **Testing**: The team will test the project on different devices and browsers to ensure it's responsive and accessible to all users.
+- **Performance**: The team will optimize the project to ensure it loads quickly and runs smoothly on all devices.

+For more details on the practices to follow, please refer to the [following article](https://www.geeksforgeeks.org/web-development-best-practices/).

 #### Backend